Pizzo Erra

 Pizzo Erra is a mountain of the Lepontine Alps, located in the Swiss canton of Ticino.
 It is located south of the pass of Basso di Nara, on the subrange that separates the main valley of Leventina from the valley of Blenio.
 At 2416 m above sea level, its summit can be accessed with trails from both western and eastern side.

+A re-vegetation project was used to "improve slope stability" for Pizzo Erra.